Deco&Design

 photo source curbed.com

 He was born in 1888 in Copenhagen and grew up in a creative environment as the son of a well-known Danish architect.
-As a child he worked as an apprentice in a furniture factory and attended technical, furniture and art schools.
+As a child he worked as an apprentice in a furniture factory and also attended technical, furniture and art schools.
 He was 26 when he designed his first piece of furniture, a chair that became famous.
 As a young employee of architect Carl Peterson he was asked to design a chair for the Faaborg Museum in Copenhagen.
-He began to study how to make it as comfortable and functional as possible, so that it could be easily moved by those who wanted to study the paintings in the museum.
+He began to study how to make it as comfortable and functional as possible, so that it could be easily moved by people who wanted to study the paintings in the museum.

 Danish designer